reab5555/AI-Fast-Image-Search/README.md

 - **Threshold-Based Filtering**: Customize the sensitivity of your search results with a similarity threshold.

-- **Results Customization**: Limit the maximum number of results displayed, and view images in an easy-to-navigate grid format.
+- **Results Customization**: Configure the maximum number of displayed results and view images in a user-friendly grid format, all within an intuitive Streamlit interface.

 <img src="appendix/gui.png" width="800" alt="alt text">